kashifsoofi/kashifsoofi.github.io/_posts/2023-05-15-aspnetcore-restapi.md

 ```
 ### Define supported API Operations
 Lets also define the endpoints and operations that we are going to support in this API.
-- `GET /movies` - Return all movies (in a production environment always implement pagging for this operation)
+- `GET /api/movies` - Return all movies (in a production environment always implement pagging for this operation)
-- `GET /movies/{id}` - Return a single movie by id in path parameter
+- `GET /api/movies/{id}` - Return a single movie by id in path parameter
-- `POST /movies` - Create a new movie
+- `POST /api/movies` - Create a new movie
-- `PUT /movies/{id}` - Update a movie identified by id in path parameter
+- `PUT /api/movies/{id}` - Update a movie identified by id in path parameter
-- 'DELETE /movies/{id}` - Delete a movie by id in path parameter
+- `DELETE /api/movies/{id}` - Delete a movie by id in path parameter

 ### Store
 This is a very simple CRUD API if there are more complex operations or business logic involved we would add another `Services` layer between `Controller` and `Store`.
 But adding just a storage layer is enough for the purpose of this tutorial.